 Mix cream and brown units and bring in different textures to add an understated elegance to a kitchen.
 The sculptural copper pendants that hang above this smooth cocoa-coloured island with its sleek dark veneer doors and trio of cream leather breakfast bar stools, create a beautiful focal point.
 It goes to show that mix-and-match kitchen units can create a harmonious effect.

-Tom Dixon at John Lewis
+Buy now: Tom Dixon Ceiling Light, £440, John Lewis

 For an easy and affordable way to create a pretty and practical feature in a kitchen, upcycle a vintage table and use it as an island.
 Choose any paint colour you wish to transform your centrepiece, then add fresh flowers in glass bottle vases and an upcycled breakfast stool in contrasting colours to complete the look.